hudson-newey/Bundle/README.md

 - Bug fixes
 - Changes to compiler support
-- Additional features to the bundler cli
+- Additional features to the bundle cli